JeffersonRLPro/JeffersonRLPRo/README.md

 ## Hello, I'm Jefferson Rivera-Landaverde
 - I have been programming in Java for 4 years and Python for 3 years
 - I graduated with a bachelors in Computer Science at the University of St. Thomas
-- I have made the Dean's list 4 times trough my time in college
+- I have made the Dean's list 4 times troughout my time in college
 - I'm currently learning C++ in an effort to make some small video game projects
 - I'm currently looking for work this is my linkedin profile: www.linkedin.com/in/jeff-rivera-5b2811303